ericmartorana/snapmakerconfiguration/DOCUMENTATION.md

     M204 T1000 P750; Set accelleration

+## Linear advance

+While testing with benchy and the overhang settings, I noticed some blobs and a seam where the speed change occured.
+To improve this I calibrated linear advance with the marlin calibration pattern https://marlinfw.org/tools/lin_advance/k-factor.html
+I determined that a value of 0.7 is a good K-factor.

 # Start gcode

 This start gcode based on the example proposed by the Snapmaker support article, and optimised for cura